adam-p/yesterday-i-learned/sql.md

 * Monitoring psql: `sudo tail -n 50 -f /var/log/postgresql/postgresql-9.1-main.log`
 * Setting monitoring flags: [`log_min_duration_statement = 0`, and `log_statement = all`](http://stackoverflow.com/a/12670828/1558430)
 * Running a SQL file: [`psql -U username -d myDataBase -a -f myInsertFile`](http://stackoverflow.com/a/12085561/1558430)

+# MongoDB

+MongoDB is actually NoSQL, so it shouldn't be in this file.

+* Install: `sudo apt-get install mongodb`
+*